Jvpl001/Scripts/README.md

 **This script will completely erase the target disk.
 Ensure you have backups of any important data.**

 ### 🔒 Security Considerations
-- Script must run as root
+- Must run as root and in UEFI mode
-- Passwords are handled securely
+- Passwords are set via stdin to `chpasswd` (not written to disk)
-- User is added to wheel group with sudo access
+- User is added to `wheel` with sudo access
-- Proper file permissions are set
+- Proper file permissions are set on generated files

 ### 🐛 Troubleshooting